Loch Hope: Mountains

-The most prominent mountain in the area is Ben Hope, altitude 928 metres, and the most northerly Munro, which is near the southern end of the loch.
+The most prominent mountain in the area is Ben Hope, which has an altitude 928 metres and is the most northerly Munro, near the southern end of the loch.

 Settlements

 Settlements in the area are few and tiny.

 Hope

 Hope is the only remotely notable settlement on the loch, and is in itself named after it.
 It is at the northern outflow of the loch, at the head of the River Hope.
 There are seven archaeological sites within the settlement and an additional two hut circles just north of the village.
 The riverside around it is full of weirs, and the settlement has a very small permanent population but is by far the largest of the very few populated settlements on the loch.
-It has one lodge but it is old and is currently undergoing overhaul with plans for it to become a shooting lodge.
 There is a small enclosure in the settlement and many paths on the other side of the river bank to Hope; there is a ferryman's house on the riverside.